 Here’s the step by step tutorial to make your own custom cookie stencils.

 It’s really so easy to make a stencil and it opens a whole new world of possibilities for your cookies (or cakes, even.)
 For example, I used my grandson’s name and you won’t find a stencil like that just anywhere.
-Also, the CAMEO software allows you to design extremely detailed stencils because you can trace images and then use edit points to fine tune the image.
+Also, the Cricut Design Space and Silhouette CAMEO software allows you to design extremely detailed stencils because you can trace images and then fine tune the image.
 You can also use purchased stencils for part of your design and then create your own stencil for the personal details.
 Disclosure: This post contains affiliate links for your convenience.
 Read my full disclosure policy here for more details.
 As an Amazon Affiliate I earn from qualifying purchases.

 So, let’s get started making your custom stencils!

 - Something to cut the vinyl with.
-I use Silhouette CAMEO, but you can also use a Cricut, or even an xacto knife.
+I used a Cricut Maker, but you can also use a Silhouette CAMEO, or even an xacto knife.